 On the other side of the home is a narrow pathway with an urn placed in the center of a cobblestone sunburst.

 Again, this pesticide and herbicide-free garden has weeds.
 And bugs.
 Which all gardens should have, right?

 P. Allen’s garden style is a blend of formality (with carefully placed, matching containers, topiaries, shrubs, etc) and informal, casual plantings.

-Each time you walk through a formally laid out area like this one (note the symmetrical clipped shrubs on either side of the arbor) you’re hit with a dose of informality, thanks to his use of rustic elements combined with blowsy, carefree plantings.
+Every time you walk through a formally area like this one (note the symmetrical clipped shrubs on either side of the arbor), you’re hit with a dose of informality, thanks to the use of rustic elements and blowsy, carefree plantings.

-For example, walk through the arbor and you enter the pond garden, filled with artistic whimsy…
+For example, walk through the above formal arbor and you’ll enter the pond garden, filled with artistic whimsy.

 At the rear of the garden is this demure archway leading to his hoop house and potting shed – the workhorses of the garden.

 The good thing about a garden being filled with lots of people is that they make it easy to sneak away undetected.

 I love this fence at the back of the property, behind the hoop house.

 You can see how the colors of his neighbor’s roof have been incorporated into the color of his fence.